 What does the appointment involve?

-A postnatal consultation involves me seeing you and assessing you, before you come to class.
+A postnatal consultation involves me seeing you and assessing you, before you come to classes.
 I will need touch your tummy to check for any muscle separation and feel your overall tone.
-I will check how you breathe and if you can activate your deep stomach muscles assess if you can feel and contract your pelvic floor muscles.
+I will observe how you breathe and check if you can activate your deep stomach muscles assess if you can feel and contract your pelvic floor muscles.

 During the consultation we will discuss your pregnancy and delivery, how you feel your pelvic floor function is now, whether you have any scaring, pain or stitches and how you feel your skin and body is healing.
 If there is any additional support you feel you may need but have not been given access to.

 I will look at your posture and may recommend safe postnatal stretches and simple exercises you can use in everyday life to begin your healing process, protect your core and pelvic floor from any further weakness and to help release parts of your body which may feel stuck in their pregnancy form.